Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: Exact solution of the Master equation

-At this point we are in condition to explicitly write the density matrix of the two coupled spins at a generic time $t$ starting from an arbitrary initial condition.
-For simplicity, we report such a solution in the Appendix.
-In what follows, instead, we focus on the case in which the initial state of the pair of coupled spins is the Bell state $|\Psi_-\rangle=\frac{1}{\sqrt{2}}(|10\rangle-|01\rangle)$.
+At this point we are in the position to explicitly write the density matrix of the two coupled spins at a generic time $t$ starting from an arbitrary initial condition.
+For simplicity, we report on such a solution in the Appendix.
+In what follows, instead, we focus on the cases in which the initial state of the pair of coupled spins is the Bell state $|\Psi_-\rangle=\frac{1}{\sqrt{2}}(|10\rangle-|01\rangle)$ or the factorized state $|\Psi_0\rangle=|10\rangle$.
 Exploiting the results presented in the Appendix it is possible to demonstrate that the state of the reduced system at a generic time instant $t$ can be written in the simple form